groovybits/consciousChat/README.md

-  -h, --help                        Show this help message and exit -m, --model MODEL                 Path to the model -ag, --autogenerate               Enables automatic response generation -ss, --streamspeak                Streams the conversation per tts tokenstospeak value instead of speaking at new lines -tts, --tokenstospeak TOKENSTOSPEAK       Minimum number of tokens to speak -q, --question QUESTION           Question to ask the AI -un, --username USERNAME          Username
+  -h, --help                        Show this help message and exit -m, --model MODEL                 Path to the model -ag, --autogenerate               Enables automatic response generation -sonl, --stoponnewline            Stops the conversation on a new line -q, --question QUESTION           Question to ask the AI -un, --username USERNAME          Username
   -up, --userpersonality USERPERSONALITY     User Personality description